-1. Styrians are a happy folk.
+First, Styrians are a happy folk.
 All smiles and laughter, and full of regional pride.
 But not the “we’re better than you, so leave your money here and get out” type of pride.
 More of the “come and share in our luck” variety.

-2. They do like their wine and beer.
+Second, Styrians do like their wine and beer.

 They like their food, too.

 You can buy pumpkin seed snacks in a multitude of flavours, as well as pumpkin seed oil (a distinctive dark green dressing that goes well on salads).

-Or you can flop onto some straw and enjoy the spring sun: the surrounding Rathauspark is normally in fine form, too, with fresh green carpeting the trees and displays of tulips on the ground.
+Or you can flop onto some straw and enjoy the spring sun: the surrounding Rathauspark is normally in fine form, too, with fresh green carpeting the trees and displays of spring blooms in the flower beds.

 Often a booth or cabin has its own traditional folk group from the mountains, perhaps with a portly gentleman in leather trousers swinging his accordion with gusto, pausing only for another sup of Styrian beer and a satisfied smile at the assembled audience.

-There is no entrance fee and the official website has dates and the daily programme.
-You can get there easily enough, given the central, convenient location.
-Chances are you’ll run into it by accident on your sightseeing tour.
+You can reach the Rathausplatz easily enough, given the central, convenient location.
+Chances are you’ll run into it by accident on your sightseeing travels.

 Subway: U2 line to Rathaus.

-Trams: Lines 1, D or 71 to Rathausplatz / Burgtheater or line 2 to Stadiongasse / Parlament.
+Trams: Lines 1, 2, D or 71 to Rathausplatz / Burgtheater or line 2 to Stadiongasse / Parlament.